 illycaffè also offers an exclusive benefit policy for its employees at its Trieste headquarters' store, which is open exclusively for them, as well as collaborators and registered guests.
 The store offers discounted products such as re-conditioned espresso machines, coffee with a short-term expiration date (at least 3 months), and quality coffee with defective packaging, all of which are not for sale on the regular market.
-In 2012 the store had registered purchases worth 419,753 Euros.
+In 2013 the store had registered purchases worth 357.000 euro (5.680 customers).

 illycaffè, in keeping with the values of sustainability and ethical business, establishes mutually beneficial relationships with its suppliers, which it selects and steers based in part on shared values.
 It develops long-term relationships with them, in the conviction that only a relationship based on mutual growth and exchanges can guarantee quality and, as a consequence, an increase in added value.
 In particular, illycaffé constantly transfers to producers of green coffee the knowledge necessary for an excellent harvest, and pays them - on the basis of the quality achieved - above-market prices (see The sustainable supply chain process and awards and incentives for producers in the section dedicated to green coffee growers). illycaffè also constantly monitors its relationships with all other suppliers, which relationships are based on extreme sincerity.
+From the end of 2013, based on the Strategic Plan of the Purchases, illy has begun to take in a progressive manner Supplier Management System on strategic suppliers to set up and manage their supply chain at different stages of Selection, Evaluation, classification, and Development sourcing Risk Management.
+Through a new Sales procedure the company has begun to introduce standard methods (decision matrix) for the selection of suppliers and the evaluation of tenders for the supply of indirect materials, services, investment, raw materials and finished products.
+Any supplier of illy must correspond to the criteria and requirements identified in the Corporate Policy.